bazel-contrib/SIG-rules-authors/go-tutorial.md

 - go_path

 See [here](https://github.com/bazelbuild/rules_go/blob/master/docs/go/core/rules.md) for more details.
-And these Startlark rules are used inside of the BUILD files, and are often updated automatically by Gazelle.
+And these Starlark rules are used inside of the BUILD files, and are often updated automatically by Gazelle.

-After we ran Gazelle, the `BUILD.bazel` file was updated to include two new Startlark definitions:
+After we ran Gazelle, the `BUILD.bazel` file was updated to include two new Starlark definitions:

 ```python
 go_library(